nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/chaos-run-intro.md

 `chaos run`{{execute}}

-Simply running `chaos run` without any further information will result in you being prompted to specify a `path`.
+Running `chaos run` without any further information will result in you being prompted to specify a `path`.
 This should be a path to a valid [Chaos Toolkit](http://chaostoolkit.org/) chaos experiment specification, and you don't have one yet...